-- 4.5.2.4.5.4.
+- 4.5.2.4.5.2.
+REINSTATEMENT OF SERVICE CONNECTIONS.
+If Contractor's television inspection indicates that service connection repairs are necessary, all such work will be performed by CBU personnel in advance of CIPP installation.
+After CIPP has been installed, Contractor shall reinstate all active service connections as designated by CBU.
+This shall generally be done from the interior of the newly installed CIPP by means of a television camera and a cutting device that reestablishes service connections to minimum 90 percent of previous capacity.
+If this method should prove impossible, CBU personnel will assist in point-digging and installing an Inserta-Tee to reconnect the service lateral in question.
+Personnel shall never physically enter a pipe to reestablish service connections. - 4.5.2.4.5.3.
+TESTING.
+CIPP samples shall be prepared and tested in accordance with ASTM F1216, section 8.1.
+The water-tightness of CIPP shall be gauged while curing and under positive head.
+CIPP products in which the pipe wall is cured while not in direct contact with the pressurizing fluid must be tested by an alternate method acceptable to CBU. - 4.5.2.4.5.4.
 INSPECTION.
 Visual inspection shall be in accordance with ASTM F1216, section 8.4.
 Contractor shall televise each run of sewer before start of work.
 After the work is completed, Contractor shall televise and record the new CIPP, including the restored connections, on the same tape in order to compare and contrast conditions before and after installation.
 Said tape shall be submitted to the Utilities Engineer for his review and approval and shall thereafter become the property of CBU. - 4.5.2.4.5.5.
 CLEAN-UP.
-Upon completion of installation and testing, Contractor shall reinstate the project area affected by his operation to the satisfaction of property owners and CBU.

-4.5.2.4.6.
-MISCELLANEOUS ITEMS.
+Upon completion of installation and testing, Contractor shall reinstate the project area affected by his operation to the satisfaction of property owners and CBU. - 4.5.2.4.6.
+MISCELLANEOUS ITEMS. - 4.5.2.4.6.1.

-- 4.5.2.4.6.1.
 WATER.
 All water used for prosecution of the Work as defined in the Contract Documents will be supplied by CBU at no charge to Contractor. - 4.5.2.4.6.2.
 COORDINATION AND COOPERATION WITH CUSTOMERS.
 At least 48 hours prior to installation of the CIPP, Contractor shall notify each affected resident of the exact start-time that his lateral will be out of service.
 After installation of the CIPP, Contractor shall promptly reinstate all service laterals as designated by CBU, using the techniques specified herein.
 Immediately after reinstatement of laterals, Contractor shall notify each resident that his lateral is back in service.
 Any and all damages arising from failure to promptly reinstate a service lateral as designated by CBU shall be the sole responsibility of the Contractor.